 In 1966, the BC government reclassified cougars as game animals, requiring hunting licenses to regulate their harvest.
 The Fish and Wildlife Branch now recognizes cougars as an integral part of British Columbia’s ecosystem.
 Today, they are a popular target for hunters, combining thrill, challenge, and a sense of connection with nature.

 Cougars’ nocturnal habits and stealthy behavior make them one of the most challenging big-game trophies to hunt.
 Beyond the thrill of the hunt, managing cougar populations is essential for maintaining a balanced ecosystem.
 High cougar populations can lead to increased predation on deer, elk, sheep, and smaller animals.
-On Vancouver Island, regulated hunting allows each hunter to harvest up to two cougars per season with the appropriate tags, ensuring both ecological sustainability and an exciting hunting experience.
+On Vancouver Island, regulated hunting allows each hunter to harvest two cougars per licence year with the appropriate tags, ensuring both ecological sustainability and an exciting hunting experience.

 Interesting Facts about Cougars and Cougar Hunting on Vancouver Island